why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

     * Tick the _Propose Separate Swap LVM Logical Volume_.

 !!! info
-    The recommended setup mentioned here makes use of the [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md) utility in conjunction with an LVM partition. `cryptsetup` is a popular and trusted tool in the Linux community implementing the LUKS Linux kernel standard, while LVM is a tool allowing your machine to see multiple physical disks as one single (logical) partition, or vice-versa, to one unique physical disk as multiple (logical) partitions.
-LVM & LUKS work well together as it considerably simplifies the encryption - decryption operations.
+    The recommended setup mentioned here makes use of the [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md) utility in conjunction with an LVM partition. `cryptsetup` is a popular and trusted tool in the Linux community implementing the LUKS Linux kernel standard, using the `aes-xts-plain64` encryption standard.
+As for LVM, it is a partitioning scheme that allows your machine to see multiple physical disks as one single (logical) partition, or vice-versa, to see one unique physical disk as multiple (logical) partitions.
+LVM & LUKS work well together, with LVM considerably simplifying encryption - decryption operations.

 ## Time Zone
 ### Clock and Time Zone